ConfigLoader API

 Examples:

-// Basic usage - load with waterfall
+// Basic usage - instance method

 // With overrides (highest priority)